 “The client gave me free rein to do a remodel on this home reno project.
-The actual level where the laundry is situated was brand new as we raised the existing house and built an entirely new level,” explains Rachel.
+The actual level where the laundry is situated was brand new as we raised the existing house and built an entirely new level,” explains Rachael.

 “The number one thing I look at in a laundry project, is where to put the washing machine.
 Ideally it should not be in direct view upon entry.
 So for this particular reno, we installed the washing machine on the side wall.